cploutarchou/node_rest_api_with_mysql/DockerComposerManuals.md

 1. Install Docker (Learn more about docker installation <a href="https://docs.docker.com/install/" target="_blank">here</a>)

-2. Enter on project root directory
+2. Enter on the project root directory

 3. Up the compose
 ```